dedica/Online-Class-Arrays/README.md

 So, <em><strong>food</strong></em> is going to be an associative array.
-Every key in <em><strong>food</strong></em> (<em><strong>pizza</strong></em>, <em><strong>cheesecake</strong></em>) will have the value that is associative array itself which carries the information about the <em><strong>type</strong></em> and <em><strong>origin</strong></em>
+Every key in <em><strong>food</strong></em> (<em><strong>pizza</strong></em>, <em><strong>cheesecake</strong></em>) will have the value that is associative array itself and carries the information about the <em><strong>type</strong></em> and <em><strong>origin</strong></em>
 */